ttbagroup/ttbagroup.com/_posts/2017-04-05-why-your-mobile-marketing-strategy-should-put-retention-first.md

 <img class="aligncenter size-full wp-image-2761" src="https://ttbagroup.com/wp-content/uploads/2016/06/Mobile-apps-are-in-priority.jpg" alt="Mobile-apps-are-in-priority" width="800" height="600" />
 <h2>Reason Two: Mobile Apps are Being Prioritized</h2>
 <p class="s1" style="font-size: 12pt; color: #000000;">While millions of apps are downloaded annually, customers adhere to only a few.
 That’s right: Buyers are relying on a maximum of four apps to go about day-to-day activities.</p>
-<p class="s1" style="font-size: 12pt; color: #000000;">Additionally, <a href="http://znerim.com/blog/7-winning-ways-to-make-your-mobile-marketing-work-in-2016/" target="_blank" rel="nofollow">79 percent of smartphone users</a> report using apps on a daily basis.
+<p class="s1" style="font-size: 12pt; color: #000000;">Additionally, 79 percent of smartphone users report using apps on a daily basis.
 If you want to boost ROI, you should focus on retention through mobile apps.</p>
 <p class="s1" style="font-size: 12pt; color: #000000;">Mobile apps experience a high volume of repeat visits, and they’re even becoming prioritized by consumers seeking social media access.</p>
 &nbsp;
 <h2>Reason Three: Automated SMS is a Superior Outreach Channel</h2>